 - 1.5.1.1 Athletes are encouraged to wear their riding jacket during their competition round, regardless of the prevailing temperature.
-When the air temperature reaches 28 degrees Celsius (measured in the shade), however, athletes are not required to wear a jacket. - 1.5.1.2 When competing without a jacket, athletes must wear a dress shirt and tie or dress shirt and ratcatcher.
-Shirts must not be sleeveless; when long sleeves are worn they must be rolled down and buttoned.
-Only shirts of predominantly one colour are allowed.
+When the air temperature reaches 28 degrees Celsius (measured in the shade), however, athletes are not required to wear a jacket. - 1.5.1.2 When competing without a jacket, athletes must wear a shirt with a collar to support a tie.
+Shirts must not be sleeveless.
+Shirts with contrasting panels and sleeves are permitted